Xeverous/filter_spirit/doc/user/loot_properties.md

 - High `DropLevel` does not strictly correlate with currency value.
 Some low-value currencies require high drop levels (`Simple Sextant` - `68`) and some high-value currencies require low drop levels (`Exalted Orb` - `35`).
 - In Harvest league it was possible to obtain specific currency (`Gemcutter's Prism`) in stack size of `0`.
 Item filters correctly detect this.
 - Anything that can stack (outside special stash tabs) is `"Stackable Currency"`.
-- Some items can not stack (`Facetor's Lens`, prophecies) but still are classified as such.
+- Some items can not stack (e.g. `Facetor's Lens`) but still are classified as such.
 This is intentional (see point below).
 - There is no `"Currency"` class.
-All are `"Stackable Currency"`. `Class "Currency"` works because without `==` it requires only a substring match, not a 1:1 match.
+All are `"Stackable Currency"`. `Class "Currency"` works because without `==` it requires only a substring match, not an exact match.
-- Prophecies can be caught by `Prophecy` condition which works for them the same way as `BaseType`.

 ```
 DropLevel >= 1 # many are 1 but also many start at very high levels